-UNIVERSITY OF BATH HEALTH AND SAFETY STANDARD Drone O perations Version Number 3 Date of Approval December 2022 Review Date December 2025 Author and Lead Paul Maggs; UHSE Aims The use of Small Unmanned Aircraft Systems (AKA Drones) has become more widespread, and they have become the subject of or tools in research projects.
+UNIVERSITY OF BATH HEALTH AND SAFETY STANDARD Drone Operations Version Number 3 Date of Approval December 2022 Review Date December 2025 Author and Lead Paul Maggs; UHSE Aims The use of Small Unmanned Aircraft Systems (AKA Drones) has become more widespread, and they have become the subject of or tools in research projects.
 Their safe operation is heavily dependent upon competent and skilled operators following safe systems of work.
 This standard sets out what assurances might be sought and expected from the operators of Small Unmanned Aircraft before granting them permission to operate on or over University property or events.
 The standard sets out the requirements for: Commercial operators of Small Unmanned Aircraft.
 In house operators of Small Unmanned Aircraft, and Recreational operator of Small Unmanned Aircraft.
-Scope part of a commercias a recreational ac Small Unmanned A facilities at the Univ or,.
-This standard does from indoor flights al operation conduct tivity, over Universit ircraft Systems migh versity of Bath. not include in-house can largely be contro eed by a third party, in y property or Universe to be contracted by the effights conducted in the billed by using as small n-house as part of sity events.
-The of e University or b doors.
-Health an Il an unmanned a craft Systems, either as of a research project, or commercial operation of y another party using d safety risks arising aircraft as possible and Aerial Relevant Legislation Air Navigation Order Operations in UK Air made in compliance Health and Safety a er 2016 and Civil Avia irspace CAP 722 - all e with the ANO and it Work Act 1974 nce Unmanned A craft flights, con Aircraft System nmercial or not, must be Definitions Flying operations for the purpose of research or development conducted "in-house" are not normal considered to be "Aerial work" provided no payment or reward is given or promised in respect of a particular flight.
-Flights performed "in-house" for academic research or teaching are not "Aerial" work".
+Scope The scope of this standard is limited to the operation of Small Unmanned Aircraft Systems, either as part of a commercial operation conducted by a third party, in-house as part of a research project, or as a recreational activity, over University property or University events.
+The commercial operation of Small Unmanned Aircraft Systems might be contracted by the University or by another party using facilities at the University of Bath. or,.
+This standard does not include in-house flights conducted indoors.
+Health and safety risks arising Aerial Relevant Legislation limiting the range of its flight using catch nets, tethers or similar.
+Air Navigation Order 2016 and Civil Aviation Authority guidance Unmanned Aircraft System Operations in UK Airspace CAP 722 - all Small Unmanned Aircraft flights, commercial or not, must be made in compliance with the ANO and guidance Health and Safety at Work Act 1974 Management of Health and Safety at Work Act 1974 Definitions Aerial Work is any commercial operation of a Small Unmanned Aircraft performed under a contract between an operator and a customer in return for payment or other reward.
+Where amateur or volunteer pilots offer to provide a service that would otherwise be a commercial operation, the University will hold them to the same standard as they would a commercial operator.
+Flying operations for the purpose of research or development conducted "in-house" are not normally considered to be "Aerial work" provided no payment or reward is given or promised in respect of a particular flight.
+Flights performed "in-house" for academic research or teaching are not "Aerial work".
 A Small Unmanned Aircraft (SUA) means any unmanned aircraft having a mass of not more than 20kg without its fuel, but including any load attached.
-The aircraft may be fixed wing, rotary wing or a mixture of both.
-(An unmanned aircraft weighing more than 20kg is not a SUA and more onerous regulations apply that are outside the scope of this standard).
+The aircraft may be fixed wing, rotary wing or mixture of both.
+(An unmanned aircraft weighing more than 20Kg is not a SUA and more onerous regulations apply that are outside the scope of this standard).
 A Small Unmanned Surveillance Aircraft (SUSA) is a Small Unmanned Aircraft equipped to undertake any form of surveillance or date acquisition.
 Additional flight restrictions from the Air Navigation Order apply to Small Unmanned Surveillance Aircraft.
-The majority of Aerial Work will likely use a SUSA weighing 7kg or less equipped with a camera and powered by a battery.
+The majority of Aerial Work will likely use a SUSA weighing 7Kg or less equipped with a camera and powered by a battery.